Pickup Trucks with the Best Fuel Efficiency

 For decades, the F-150 has been the best-selling vehicle in America – and by a wide margin.
 Available in a huge variety of configurations for work, play, personal use and everything in between, it is the quintessential American vehicle: rugged, versatile, and up for anything.
 While you can spend into six figures on a tricked-out F-150 with a big engine and a luxury interior, the cheapest model, specified as a pure work truck, is also the best on fuel.

-The F-150 XL’s 3.3-liter V6 produces 290 horsepower, more than adequate for most work duties, while giving 26 MPG on the highway.
+The F-150 XL’s turbo 2.7 V6 produces an impressive 325 horsepower, more than adequate for most work duties, while giving 25 MPG on the highway – not bad for a full sized truck.
 Its short box has more than enough room for most jobs, and it has a practical vinyl interior that is easy to keep clean.
-Still, you don’t lose out on technology; a standard 8-inch touchscreen keeps you connected to the world around you, while a rear-view camera, stability control, six airbags, and more keep you safe.
+Still, you don’t lose out on technology; a standard touchscreen and Ford’s excellent Sync system keeps you connected to the world around you, while a rear-view camera, stability control, six airbags, and more keep you safe.

 Ford Ranger